Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided

 6 Ways That Meditation Works to Reduce Depression

-Now that you know the extent of meditation’s impressive benefits for depression, let’s take a look at the major underlying mechanisms to learn more about how meditation works.
+Now that you know about meditation’s impressive benefits for depression, let’s take a look at the major underlying mechanisms to learn more about how meditation works.

-1. Meditation Reduces Stress, a Risk for Depression
+1. Meditation Reduces Stress, a Risk Factor for Depression

 Of all the health benefits of meditation, stress reduction is probably the most widely known and readily accepted by both mainstream medicine and the general public.

-One main way meditation stops the damage of stress is by reducing the output of the stress hormone cortisol.
+One main way that meditation stops the damage of stress is by reducing the output of the stress hormone cortisol.

-When your life seems to be one crisis after another, your body pours out cortisol.
+When life seems to be one crisis after another, the body pours out cortisol.

 Chronically elevated cortisol has some serious health implications.

-Excess cortisol significantly contributes to depression and many stress-related disorders including anxiety, digestive upset, heart disease, sleep disorders, obesity, and memory loss.
-(41)
+Excess cortisol significantly contributes to depression and many stress-related disorders, including anxiety, digestive upset, heart disease, sleep disorders, obesity, and memory loss.

-Cortisol kills existing brain cells and halts the production of new ones, thereby increasing your risk for degenerative brain diseases like dementia and Alzheimer’s later in life.
-(42)
+Cortisol kills existing brain cells and halts the production of new ones, thereby increasing the risk for degenerative brain diseases like dementia and Alzheimer’s later in life.

-This makes you more fearful, causing even more stress.
+This leads to more fear, causing even more stress.

-Meditation minimizes or stops cortisol production to halt the stress response.
-(45)
+Meditation minimizes or stops cortisol production, decreasing the stress response.

 2. Meditation Balances Brain Chemicals and Hormones

-Meditation can help to balance your neurotransmitters, chemicals used by brain cells to communicate with each other.
+Meditation can help balance our neurotransmitters, chemicals that brain cells use to communicate with each other.

 There are two neurotransmitters strongly linked to depression, serotonin and dopamine.